joakimwallmark/kernel-mixed/README.md

-# kernel-mixed
 To ensure reproducible code, the project uses [renv](https://github.com/rstudio/renv).
-When the project folder is opened on your local machine in R-studio, the required packages with the correct versions will be automatically installed.
+When the project folder is opened in R-studio on your local machine, the required packages with the correct versions will be automatically installed in a local environment, without affecting your existing global R environment.

 # Instructions
 For simulations using IRT to generate test data, run the files 01_real_irt_parameters.R and 02_start_sim_irt.R